Sam Mort: Afghanistan crisis

-Although it is a rapidly changing situation since the US troops began to leave the country and the Taliban have taken over regional capitals and now Kabul, Mort was reported (16 Aug 2021) as having been in communications with the Taliban leaders on behalf of the Unicef groups working across Afghanistan and announced that they had been asked to 'pause but remain'.
-Earlier in August, 136 children (of three provinces) were reported as killed during the fighting between troops and Taliban, and Mort is quoted as saying that ‘Afghanistan has long been one of the worst places on Earth to be a child but…. in the last 72hours, that's got a lot worse,‘ and in a radio interview, Mort stated that this year (2021), 550 children have been killed and 1,400 children have been injured.
+During the US withdrawal of troops from Afghanistan and subsequent Taliban takeover in 2021, Mort reportedly had communications with the Taliban leaders on behalf of the UNICEF groups working across Afghanistan, announcing that they had been asked to 'pause but remain'.
+Shortly before this, Mort was quoted saying that ‘Afghanistan has long been one of the worst places on Earth to be a child but…. in the last 72hours, that's got a lot worse,‘ and in a radio interview, stated that in that year, 550 children had been killed and 1,400 children had been injured.

 Mort drew media attention to just one example of the 180,000 children fleeing from their homes during the regime change: a young boy (Rafi) whose legs were burned when shrapnel set fire to the blanket he slept in.
 He is now believed to be in a refugee camp near Kandahar.

 Mort reported 0.5million displaced people internally due to the conflict, about 50% of which are children, and drought and harvest failure is likely, leading to child malnutrition.
 On 22 August 2021, Mort released a press statement from WHO and UNICEF re the lack of use of incoming flight capacity for emergency medicines to the population.